moan0s/matrix-registration-bot/README.rst

    api:
      # API endpoint of the registration tokens
      base_url: 'https://synapse.example.com'
-     # Access token of an administrator on the server
+     # Access token of an administrator on the server.
+If you configured the bot to be an admin on the sever you can use the same token as above.
      token: "supersecret"
    logging:
      level: DEBUG/INFO/ERROR